 Withdrawing your savings

-You become eligible to withdraw all your savings as a lump sum when you qualify for NZ Super (currently at the age of 65), as long as you've been a KiwiSaver member for a minimum of 5 years.
+You generally become eligible to withdraw all your savings as a lump sum when you qualify for NZ Super (currently at the age of 65).

 How to withdraw your savings

 When you're eligible to withdraw your savings, apply to your KiwiSaver provider.

 Any withdrawals from your KiwiSaver account are tax-free.

 |If you're ...||then you can continue to make contributions...|

 directly to your scheme provider.

 |an employee||by deductions from your pay or directly to your scheme provider.|

 If you want to stop your contributions

 To stop making KiwiSaver deductions from your pay, you must complete a Non-deduction notice (KS51) and give it to your employer.